garffff-bot/garffff-bot.github.io/content/Active Directory/Passwords/LSASSY.md

 #### Dump LSASSY (CLI)

-First find lsass.exe in using either cmd or a PowerShell prompt.
+Fnd lsass.exe in using either cmd or a PowerShell prompt.
 We need to take note of the PID

 CMD: